9 Things to Give Your Web Designer Before Building a New Website

 Your web designer will need to know what fonts and sizes to use.
 For example, what font are you using for your logo?
 Consult with your web designer for suggested fonts if you are unsure what will look best.

-The two most popular sans-serif fonts for headlines are Futura and Proxima Nova.
+The two most popular sans-serif fonts for headlines are Lato and Roboto.
 However, there are many that will work well.

 Popular resources to find fonts are: